borgmatic-collective/borgmatic/README.md

 sudo pip3 install --upgrade borgmatic
 ```

-However, see below about special cases.
+See below about special cases.

 ### Upgrading from borgmatic 1.0.x